grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The dock was exceedingly narrow for handling a ship of the _Prospect's_ size, maybe just two meters or so, and when the _Prospect_ leaned its weight up against it, the whole dock shifted its center of gravity towards the other side.
 The _Prospect_ took up the entire length of the dock, and then extended another quarter ship-length out beyond it into the turnaround bay.
 The dock was supported by ancient poles of wood, weathered to a smooth but grainy gray texture.
 The cross planks had many knot holes and splintered easily under scuffing feet.
 About halfway out, the dock widened to accommodate the base of a rusty and flimsy looking crane which was left angled at its joints in such a way that it looked like a giant crooked finger of a crone cursing the fates before her.
 Further out from the crane, the dock narrowed again to just enough space for a single person to walk.

 The dock ran into a large and mostly-empty platform.
-It was one of the platforms that had a roof built over it, supported on the same graying wood pylons as the dock, and roofed with roughly-hewn old boards that had gaps and holes that let light, and presumably rain, pass through them in many places.
+It was one of the platforms that had a roof built over it, supported on the same graying wood pylons as the dock, and roofed with roughly-hewn old boards that had gaps and holes that let light, and presumably rain, pass through in many places.
 At the far end of the platform was a squat little cube of an office, with a few stacks of crates near it, from which the business of the platform and dock was executed.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### Chips quits)

 As soon as the lines were secured Chips hauled two large and frayed black canvas duffels containing all her gear up from the cargo hold catwalk and onto the deck.
-From there she threw the duffels across to the dock where Owen made sure they landed without falling off into the water on the other side.
+From there she threw the heavy bags across to the dock where Owen made sure they landed without falling off into the water on the other side.
 She left Hemi with an awkward hug on the deck of the _Prospect_, then made the jump across to the dock where she hefted her bags and patted Owen on the back affectionately before walking up the dock towards the platform.
 Hemi and Owen watched her until she got to the far side of the platform, where it did not take long for her to hail a passing boat that would take her into the center-city shipping labor yards.

 After Chips had disappeared off the far side of the platform, Owen was ready to get to work.
 "Should we set up the gangway Hemi?"

 "Yes.
-But rather than messing with our own winch, let's ask them if we can use the crane."
+But rather than messing with our own winch, let's ask if we can use the crane."
 Said Hemi, pointing to the crane leaning above their heads.

-Hemi retrieved a clipboard full of papers that he had left on the catwalk, and climbed down the side of the _Prospect_ and jumped over to the dock to join Owen.
+Hemi retrieved a clipboard full of papers that he had left on the catwalk, climbed down the side of the _Prospect_, and jumped over to the dock to join Owen.
 They made their way up the dock and onto the platform.
 Nobody had yet come out to greet them.
 Hemi knocked heavily on the door of the little square building.

 A few minutes later it was opened by a squat, fat man wearing pince-nez.
 "Who are you?"
 He asked Hemi.

 "Hemi Howell, Deck Boss on the _Prospect_."
 Hemi nodded towards the boat.
 "We have a delivery."
 Hemi handed the fat man the clipboard.

 "Ah.
 I'm the dock boss here."
 Said the man as he scanned the top page, lifted it, and ran a bulbous finger down the center of the second page.
 Unlike most of the residents in Stilt City, the dock boss looked like he had spent most of his working life inside.
 "Ah, Trinity.
-We expected you two days ago."
+We expected you two fucking days ago."
 He looked disappointed.
 "Authority trouble?"

-"An Authority boat took its toll on our speed."
+"An Authority boat took its toll on our progress."
 Hemi confirmed.

 The man let out a small sound of indignation.
 "Well, you can start unloading if you want to.
-I'll have my crew come in to help.
-It'll take them an hour or two to assemble."
+I'll bring my crew come in to help.
+It'll take them an hour or two to assemble though."

 "Can we use your crane?"

 "Sure, if you think you know how to drive it.
-I'm not responsible if you damage your boat in any way though, got it?"
+I'm not fucking responsible if you damage your boat in any way though, got it?"

 Hemi nodded.